smugmug/yui-gallery/README.md

 ### [gallery-sm-map](src/sm-map)

-An ordered map data structure with an interface and behavior similar to (but not exactly the same as) ECMAScript 6 Maps.
+An ordered hash map data structure with an interface and behavior similar to (but not exactly the same as) ECMAScript 6 Maps.

 ### [gallery-sm-menu](src/sm-menu)